wavefrontHQ/docs/pages/doc/csp_supported_integrations.md

 * [Operations for Applications Usage Integration](wavefront_monitoring.html)

-## Integrations Supported for VMware Cloud Services Subscriptions
+## Integrations That Leverage VMware Cloud Services Authentication

-For best performance, when you configure most of our integrations it is recommended to use the Wavefront proxy.
-The Wavefront proxy ingests metrics and forwards them to Operations for Applications in a secure, fast, and reliable manner.
-When your Operations for Applications service **is onboarded** to the VMware Cloud services platform you have two choices for the proxy authentication:

-   * Use OAuth App authentication (recommended):

-     You must use the credentials (client ID and client secret) of an existing server to server app which has the **Proxies** service role assigned and is added to the VMware Cloud organization running the service.
-You must also provide the ID of the VMware Cloud organization running the service.

-      If you don’t have a server to server app already, you can create one in the VMware Cloud Services Console.
-For details, see [How to use OAuth 2.0 for server to server apps](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-327AE12A-85DB-474B-89B2-86651DF91C77.html) in the VMware Cloud services documentation.

-   * Use API Token authentication:

-     The API token must be generated in the VMware Cloud Services Console by an active user account.
-It also must have the **Proxies** service role assigned.
-For more information, see [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html).

-We're in the process of incrementally updating our integrations so that you can use them when your Operations for Applications service **is** onboarded to VMware Cloud services.
+We're in the process of incrementally updating our integrations so that you can authenticate with a VMware Cloud services API token or OAuth server to server app  credentials.

-Here's the list of the integrations that are updated as of today (with the 2023-31.x release).
+Here's the list of the integrations that are updated as of today.
 This list grows with each release.
-If you urgently need an integration to become available and configurable for your onboarded service, please contact us at: `tanzu_saas_ops@vmware.com`.
+If you urgently need an integration to become available and configurable with VMware Cloud services authentication credentials, please contact us at: `tanzu_saas_ops@vmware.com`.

 <table style="width: 100%;">
 <thead>